rhoni-team/DjangoVueConnection/README.md

 ## How to run it

 Both releases can be started on development mode.
-To do this, follow the steps from the [Running in development mode](#running-in-development-mode) section.
+To do this, follow the steps outlined in the [Running in development mode](#running-in-development-mode) section.

-The v2.0 also is connected in production.
-To run it, follow the steps from the [Running in production mode](#running-in-production-mode) section.
+The `v2.0` release is also set up for production.
+To run it in production mode, follow the steps from the [Running in production mode](#running-in-production-mode) section.